GreenBeavers/Soil-Erosion-Interactive-Map/README.md

-All files necessary to create the Shiny Map can be found in Project_C folder.
+All files necessary to create the Shiny Interactive Map can be found in Project_C folder.
+All its outputs are necessary data can be found in the subfolder titled 'Data.
 Any backup data including the old R code as well as examples made by Pia Benaud can be found in the backup folder.